javiserna/Rotation-models-CTTS/readme.md

 The model outputs provide an evolutive track of the stellar rotation ($v\sin(i)$ and/or $P_{rot}$) for the specific input values [$M_{\ast}$, $B_{\ast}$, $\chi$, $P^{in}\_{rot}$, $\dot{M}^{in}_{acc}$].
 These values are particularly valuable as they can be directly compared with observational data.

-In our article, Serna et al., 2023, we present individual evolutive tracks for specific cases:
+In our article, Serna et al., 2023, we present specific cases varying each of the input values in the models.
+The panels below show each particular case.

 <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_7_A.png?raw=true" width="400"/> <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_7_B.png?raw=true" width="400"/>
 <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_7_C.png?raw=true" width="400"/> <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_7_D.png?raw=true" width="400"/>